NethServer/docs/administrator-manual/en/installation.rst

     network, and encrypted file system.
 It will be described in depth in the next paragraph.

 Other / Unattended |product| install
-    This installation mode does not require any kind of humant intervention: a set of default parameters will applied to the system.
+    This installation mode does not require any kind of human intervention: a set of default parameters will applied to the system.

 Standard CentOS installations
     Use the standard CentOS installation procedure.